dotnet/upgrade-assistant/docs/roslyn_best_practices.md

 If you track multiple syntax nodes in your Analyzer then you can make it easier to write your Code Fixer by using the method overload of `Diagnostic.Create` that supports [additionalLocations](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.diagnostic.create#Microsoft_CodeAnalysis_Diagnostic_Create_Microsoft_CodeAnalysis_DiagnosticDescriptor_Microsoft_CodeAnalysis_Location_System_Collections_Generic_IEnumerable_Microsoft_CodeAnalysis_Location__System_Collections_Immutable_ImmutableDictionary_System_String_System_String__System_Object___)

 ### 5. Beware of Trivia
 When searching for patterns of code it is common to perform string comparisons.
-These approaches can work successfully but you should beware that trivia, the spacing we use to make code more readable, can vary from team to team.
+These approaches can work successfully but you should beware that trivia, the blank space we use to make code more readable, can vary from team to team.
 Not everyone puts a space after an assignment operator and if there are two spaces, or a tab, after the assignment operator that code is still valid.

 **Should Not**
 * Try to avoid `ToFullString` and solutions that require awareness of trivia.